pwittlinger/02476_mlops_group36/README.md

 ### What deep learning models do you expect to use
 Due to both time- and computational constraints, we will refer to pre-trained models, which we intend to fine-tune on the dataset.
+As the dataset is fairly popular for text summarization, there are several models fitted to it already available.
+We will use [BigBirdPegasus](https://huggingface.co/docs/transformers/model_doc/bigbird_pegasus) or [Pegasus](https://huggingface.co/docs/transformers/model_doc/pegasus), and might extend using [DistilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert) or [ALBERT](https://huggingface.co/docs/transformers/model_doc/albert)

 ## Checklist